syncfusion-content/flutter-docs/Flutter/calendar/timeslot-views.md

 ![Number of days in view](images/timeslot-views/numberOfDaysInView.png)

 >**NOTE**
-* It is applicable for day, week, workweek, timeline day, timeline week and timeline workweek views.
+* It is applicable for day, week, workweek, timeline day, timeline week, and timeline workweek views.

 ## See also